jgerace/jgerace.github.io/_posts/2024-08-20-software-interviews-are-kind-of-messed-up.md

 ### Good interviewing takes work

 It's difficult to write questions that mimic the on-the-job experience in the span of an hour-long interview.
 I don't think I'm a huge fan of take-home projects because, as an interviewer, you don't get to see the thought process.
 And as a candidate, you don't generally get the benefit of a conversation with an interviewer (this is not always the case).
-And sometimes, take-home projects require a ton of time that isn't compensated (and yes, I'm saying it should be, especially if it takes more than an hour or two, otherwise you, the company, have no skin in the game, and you should).
+And sometimes, take-home projects require a ton of time that isn't compensated[^1].

 I would argue that putting forth the effort, especially if you're starting with something like Emily Bache's code katas, is well worth the cost in terms of both the relevance of the tests and the humaneness of the interviewing process.
 It's unreasonable to ask lazy questions and expect great results.
 I'm sure it's possible to find great matches using only Leetcode, but if interviewers don't think about why they ask those questions, they're going to hire candidates who are good at Leetcode instead of hiring candidates who are a better fit for the role itself.
 It's all the randomness with fewer possibilities.

+[^1]: And yes, I'm saying it should be, especially if it takes more than an hour or two, otherwise you, the company, have no skin in the game, and you should.